montanaflynn/stats/README.md

 # Stats

 A simple stats package for Go that includes many common functions that are missing from the standard library.
+The package is still in the early stages so expect the API to change.
+Pull requests are always welcome.

 ### Install